rittmananalytics/Automated_Profit-Loss_Report_Analyzer_VertexAI/README.md

 ## P&L Analysis Process

 The notebook performs a detailed analysis of the Profit and Loss (P&L) data through several steps before leveraging the LLM for insights.
-Here's an overview of the analysis process:

 ### 1. Account Category Summarization